gsdu8g9/ianacheck/README.md

 ianacheck
 =========

-Check IANA server for whois servers that user prefer
+ianacheck is a php script for checking whois servers for preferred zones on IANA server whois.iana.org